×

 Inspect Roof Shingles and Flashing

 Pay close attention to the flashing around chimneys, vents, and skylights.
-Flashing creates a watertight barrier where the roof meets other structures, so any rust, cracks, or gaps could allow leaks[8].
-Loose or deteriorated flashing is a common cause of water damage and should be repaired or replaced as soon as possible.
+Flashing creates a watertight seal where the roof meets other structures, so any rust, cracks, or gaps will leak.
+Loose or deteriorated flashing is one of the most common causes of roof leaks and should be repaired or replaced quickly.

 Examine Weatherstripping and Seals

-Over time, weatherstripping around doors and windows can lose its effectiveness.
-Inspect all seals for cracks, gaps, or signs of wear.
-If the weatherstripping feels brittle or doesn’t spring back when pressed, it’s time to replace it.
+Weatherstripping around doors and windows degrades over time.
+Inspect every seal for cracks, gaps, or brittleness.
+If the weatherstripping doesn't spring back when you press it, replace it.

-Reapply caulking every 3–5 years - or sooner if you notice gaps, peeling, or mold.
-Use an exterior-grade sealant and ensure it’s applied in a smooth, continuous line for the best protection.
+Plan to reapply exterior caulking every 3 to 5 years, or sooner if you spot problems.
+Use an exterior-grade sealant and apply it in a smooth, continuous bead.

 Step 5: Check Humidity and Crawlspace Conditions